 As a pedagogue, Krisztina nurtures her students’ curiosity to develop their sense of self-motivation.
-She has been invited to teach workshops at North Carolina universities and music schools regarding extended techniques and motivating student practice.
+She has been invited to teach workshops nationally at universities and music schools regarding extended techniques and motivating student practice.
 She directs, curates, and conducts local chamber ensembles, taking programs to unconventional environments in the community.

 Krisztina received her Doctorate of Musical Arts from UNC Greensboro as an Adeliade Fortune Holderness Fellow, her Master of Music from UNC School of the Arts as a Nutcracker Scholar, and her Bachelor of Arts from the University of Maryland Baltimore County as a Linehan Artist Scholar.
 In 2012 and 2013, she served as the Assistant Program Chair for the 2013 National Flute Association Convention in New Orleans.
 Some of her teachers include János Bálint, Erika Boysen, Tadeu Coelho, Lisa Cella, Gergely Ittzés, and Alice Kogan Weinreb; and she has performed in masterclasses with flutists Robert Dick, Bradley Garner, Sir James Galway, Zoltán Gyöngyössy, Susan Hoeppner, Marina Piccinini, Amy Porter, and Gary Schocker.
 Her adventures as a flutist began at the age of three, after she first heard a performance of Prokofiev’s Peter and the Wolf.
 She speaks fluent Hungarian, collects Knorr® products from around the world, and enjoys the whimsy of well-crafted children’s literature.